 The political science internship gives the student supervised opportunities to apply classroom learning to experiences in public and private institutions and agencies concerned with discipline-related research, professional practice and education.
 The internship is developed formally between the department, the student and the outside agency, involves face-to-face student application and negotiation, and must conform to a written, signed agreement that defines specific responsibilities, required hours, and the standards of evaluation.
 The student intern must have a faculty supervisor and a site supervisor; all must communicate regularly throughout the internship.
 The internship service commitment typically involves ten (10) hours per week or 140-160 hours per semester for a three-semester-hour course.
-Prerequisites: Major or minor in political science, junior or senior standing, minimum of nine (9) advanced semester hours in political science, and written permission of the department chair or internship coordinator.
+Prerequisites: 3 upper-level hours of POSC courses, junior or senior standing, and the consent of the chair of the department.